ywang110/HouseAssessment/README.md

 # HouseAssessment
-The house assessment project for a test
+The house assessment project for an assignment

 Author: Yi Wang